 Step 1: Make a cover image

-Once your video montage is finished, click “CREATE” to combine the image and video clip together.
+Once your video is finished, click Publish to combine the image and video clip together.
 The Kapwing Kittens will process your video and return it to you as an MP4.

 Download the MP4 and open the Instagram app to publish the video with a custom cover.
-Instagram automatically selects the first frame of the video as it’s cover, so you don’t need to make any adjustments to your new video clip!
-Just
+Instagram automatically selects the first frame of the video as it’s cover, but you can always drag it to the very front to be sure.

 That’s all you need to put a custom thumbnail image on your Instagram videos!
 I hope this helps media companies, influencers, and brands step up their Instagram game to make videos look more polished and attractive in the feed.